-- DCA will use the Georgia Congressional District boundaries as approved on November 22, 2021. - Awards under the Urban Housing Reservation are not factored into this geographic distribution strategy.
+- DCA will use the Georgia Congressional District boundaries as approved on November 22, 2021. - DCA will not consider District 005 which encompasses the City of Atlanta.
+Atlanta receives its minimum share based on the Urban Housing Reservation provision (GA Code § 36-82-190).